cartesi/docs/docs/descartes/architecture.md

 The off-chain component of Descartes is called the Descartes Node, which plays a very similar role as the Blockchain Node.
 More precisely, in the same way that a blockchain node allows clients to interact with the first layer, a Descartes Node allows clients to interact with Cartesi.

-It is expected that both users (Claimer and Challenger) have a Cartesi Node working on their behalves.
+It is expected that both users (claimer and challenger) have a Cartesi Node working on their behalves.
-In Section [Topologies](./topologies.md), we discuss various alternatives to this setup.
+In Section [Topologies](./topologies.md), we discuss alternatives to this setup.

 These nodes will guarantee that their interests will be enforced on the blockchain by:
 - automatically running computations;